 3. country: The country the visitor came from (tracked via their IP address).

-Those parameters are always tracked for everyone, regardless of whether the link had UTM parameters or not.
-Meaning, that even if an admin doesn't use the UTM feature, these three pieces of information are still collected for the user.
+Those parameters are always tracked for everyone, regardless of whether the link has UTM parameters or not.
+Meaning that even if an admin doesn't use the UTM feature, these three pieces of information are still collected for the user.

 First and last click

 For more accurate campaign tracking, all the above parameters are tracked twice:

-1. For the first click: the first time the visitor lands at the school) and
+1. For the first click: the first time the visitor lands at the school (it will appear like fc_utm_xxxxxx under the User export)

 2. For the last click: the last page they visited right before they sign up if they sign up (it will appear like lc_utm_xxxxxx under the User export)

 First clicks are extracted on the first visit, whereas last clicks are extracted and overwritten on every subsequent visit unless a visit was UTM enhanced, which gets overwritten only on every UTM enhanced visit.

 Where to find your users’ attribution data